-The laboratory is located in the Department of Stress Neurobiology and Neurogenetics at the Max Planck Institute of Psychiatry in Munich (Germany) and it benefits form world-class core facilities.
+The laboratory is located in the Department of Cellular Neuroscience at the Leibnitz Institute for Neurobiology in Magdeburg (Germany) and it benefits form world-class core facilities.

 We always seek motivated and passionate researchers from different backgrounds (biology, physics, engineering and more) interested in the systems neurobiology of learning and memory.
-At this point we are looking for a Master Student to help us devise a way to detect and track dendritic spines in our two-photon time lapses.
 If you are interested in joining the lab please contact me by email.

 Research in the A-Lab